Gandlfer/CSGOExternalCheat/README.md

 5. Click on ```CSGOExternalCheat.py``` and on the top toolbar, click Run > Run Without Debugging

 ### FAQ
-1. pip install did not work doesnt work
+#### pip install did not work doesnt work
-    Go search for %appdata%/Local/Programs/Python/Python3.9 and right click copy this address as text, and the other address %appdata%/Local/Programs/Python/Python3.9/Scripts
+- Go search for %appdata%/Local/Programs/Python/Python3._ ( _ depends on the python version number.
+Ex.
+3.8 / 3.9 ) and right click copy this address as text, and the other address %appdata%/Local/Programs/Python/Python3._/Scripts
-    Next, Search under your windows search for Edit System Environment Variables> Environment Variables Double click on the word PATH under User Variables, for each address, create new and paste it in.
+- Next, Search under your windows search for Edit System Environment Variables> Environment Variables
+- Double click on the word PATH under User Variables, for each address, create new and paste it in.
-    Do the same for Path under System Variables.
+- Do the same for Path under System Variables.
 Then Restart your computer.